Saving & Spending Home & Auto

 BASILICOSTUDIO STOCK/Adobe particular electric vehicle charging station at home

-Fast chargers are a great way to get your vehicle fully charged quickly.
+Fast chargers are a great way to quickly charge your vehicle.
 However, getting a charger set up in your home isn’t cheap.
-The average cost to have an EV charger installed is about $1,500 for home use and can vary depending on labor costs, permits, and other requirements.
+The average cost to have an EV charger installed is about $1,500 for home use, and it can vary depending on labor costs, permits, and other requirements.

-You may also need to buy a charger that’s specifically for your car’s make, which may leave little room to compare costs.
+You may also need to buy a charger specifically for your car’s make, leaving little room to compare costs.
 Additional costs include finding a trained electrician who knows how to install car chargers and possibly upgrading the electrical grid in your home to handle fast charging.

 Temperature issues